WebCoder49/code-input/CONTRIBUTING.md

 ---
 # Ways you could contribute:
-If you don't want to use GitHub, for all of these you can alternatively [get in touch via email so the maintainer can add your contribution for you](mailto:code-input-js@webcoder49.dev).
+If you don't want to use either of Codeberg or GitHub, for all of these you can alternatively [get in touch via email so the maintainer can add your contribution for you](mailto:code-input-js@webcoder49.dev).

 ## 1. I've found a bug but don't know how / don't have time to fix it.
 If you think you've found a bug, please submit an issue on [GitHub](https://github.com/WebCoder49/code-input/issues) or [Codeberg](https://codeberg.org/code-input-js/code-input-js/issues), with screenshots, how you found the bug, and copies of the console's logs if an error is in them.
 Please also mention the template and plugins you used (your `codeInput.registerTemplate(...)` snippet).
 We'd be more than happy to help you fix it.
 A piece of code demonstrating your bug would be incredibly useful.

 ## 2. I have implemented a feature / have thought of a potential feature for the library and think it could be useful for others.
-The best way to implement a feature is as a plugin like those in the `plugins` folder of `code-input`.
+The best way to implement a feature is as a plugin like those in the `plugins` folder of `code-input.js`.
 If you do this, you could contribute it as in point 3 below.
 Otherwise, if you do not have the time needed / do not want to implement it, any potential plugins would be (on [GitHub](https://github.com/WebCoder49/code-input/issues) or [Codeberg](https://codeberg.org/code-input-js/code-input-js/issues)) which specifies the uses and desired characteristics.

 ## 3. I want to contribute code that I need / have seen in the Issues.